US consumer borrowing climbed 7.73% in Oct. from a year ago

 WASHINGTON (AP) — Americans boosted their borrowing by 7.73% in October from a year ago, the largest increase in nearly a year as consumer spending has helped fuel U.S. economic growth.

-The Federal Reserve says consumer borrowing rose by a seasonally adjusted $25.3 billion in October to a total of $3.96 trillion.
-The October increase was more than double the gain in September.
+The Federal Reserve said Friday that consumer borrowing rose by a seasonally adjusted $25.3 billion in October to a total of $3.96 trillion.
+The October increase was the most since November 2017 and more than double the gain in the prior month.

 Much of the increase was due a 10.75% jump in revolving credit, a category that includes credit cards.
 Non-revolving credit — which includes auto loans and student debt — rose 6.67%.